mciocchi/atomic_d6/README.md

 * Is the target actively trying to Stealthy?
 * How good are the senses of the observer?
 * Training and experience (for instance- Rangers receive Bonuses in wilderness environments)
-* How much time is the observer spending trying to Notice the target
+* How much time is the observer spending trying to Notice the target?

+**Noticing Inanimate Objects** works the same way, with some additional considerations that should be taken into account by the GM:

+If the object has been crafted to be hidden or camouflaged, the GM can take the craftsman's skill into account when determining the difficulty of the contest.

 **Group Stealth / Notice Rolls**

-In the case where an entire group of characters is attempting to Notice or Stealth, the GM has multiple options:
+If an entire group of characters is attempting to Notice or Stealth, the rules for group contests apply.

-* Let them make one roll for the entire group, adjusting the difficulty accordingly
-* Let each individual in the group roll.
-If more than half succeed, the whole group succeeds.

-When GMs are calculating difficulty, it's worth considering that in many cases, groups are only as stealthy as their noisiest member.

-**Noticing Inanimate Objects** works the exact same way, with some additional considerations that should be taken into account by the GM:

-If the object has been crafted to be hidden or camouflaged, the GM can take the craftsman's skill into account when determining the Stealth roll of the object.

 ## Reaction Rolls